November 22, 2021 • Webinar

 Nicole received an MBA from the Ross School at the University of Michigan and a B.S. in Commerce from the McIntire School at the University of Virginia.
 She is currently the founder of Zoetica, Inc., a company seeking to bridge the gap between faith and innovation by helping bring new ideas to life and is on the managing team of Passion Talks, International.

-Jasmine earned her BS in Marketing Management from Syracuse University and MBA from Fordham University and will receive a Master of Arts in Theology from Fuller Seminary in June 2022.
-Additionally, Jasmine is an Emerging Black Scholar of the William Pannell Center for Black Church Studies at Fuller.
-She’s driven the merchandising strategies of numerous well known retailers including Lord & Taylor, Bloomingdale’s, LOFT, Kmart and Gap.
-She’s an expert in celebrity brands having directed the collections of Sarah Jessica Parker, Venus Williams, Adam Levine and Nicki Minaj.
+Jasmine earned her BS in Marketing Management from Syracuse University and MBA from Fordham University.
+In June 2022 she will receive a Master of Arts in Theology from Fuller Seminary where she is an Emerging Black Scholar of the William E. Pannell Center for Black Church Studies.
+She has driven the merchandising strategies of numerous well known retailers including Lord & Taylor, Bloomingdale’s, LOFT, Kmart and Gap and is an expert in celebrity brands having directed the collections of Sarah Jessica Parker, Venus Williams, Adam Levine and Nicki Minaj.
 She currently leads the US Direct to Consumer Business for Reebok.
 Jasmine is also the brand’s Head of Change Management for United Against Racism, where she is the creator and co-facilitator of Courageous Conversations.
-Shie recently earned the distinction of being named one of Sports Illustrated’s 100 Influential Black Women in Sports.
+She recently earned the distinction of being named one of Sports Illustrated’s 100 Influential Black Women in Sports.
 Additionally, Jasmine serves on the Board of the Women In Retail Leadership Circle as its first Director of Diversity and Inclusion and co-leads an action-reflection and learning community for Diversity, Equity, & Inclusion practitioners across multiple sectors.